PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 11:12:06
+Last updated: 2024-04-05 11:13:13
-Random Quote: People make fun of the guy who stays at home every night doing nothing, but the truth is that guy is a genius. - Ted Mosby
+Random Quote: Watch a sunrise at least once a day. - Phil Dunphy